mentalxgit/DoiteAuras/README.md

 - Able to track an ability, buff, debuff and/or item (on player, target or pet)
 - Create customizable health- or power-bars (mana/energy/rage)
 - Match generically by entering a name or uniquely via SpellID
-- Player buffs/debuffs visible beyond the visible cap (32)
+- Player and target buffs/debuffs visible beyond the visible cap (32/48)
 - Import/export functions to share UI profiles
 - Custom conditions (~50) to align when to show/hide icons
 - Custom "and/or () logic" extra conditional builder for a more precise tracking